gilmore-lab/databrary-authorizations/authorizations/Templates-OSPs.md

 Dear [AUTHORIZING OFFICIAL],

-​Can you offer any update​s ​regarding Dr. **[RESEARCHER FULL NAME]**’s authorization request for Databrary access through **[INSTITUTION]**?
+Can you offer any updates regarding Dr. **[RESEARCHER FULL NAME]**’s authorization request for Databrary access through **[INSTITUTION]**?
 We would like to get Dr. **[RESEARCHER LAST NAME]** authorized as soon as possible so **[she/he]** may access Databrary's shared resources and data.
 Please let me know if I can provide any assistance or if there is another person whom I should work with on this agreement.

 Best regards,
 Andrea